PhantomInsights/summarizer/README.md

 * `BeautifulSoup` : Used for extracting the article text.
 * `html5lib` : This parser got better compatibility when used with `BeautifulSoup`.
 * `tldextract` : Used to extract the domain from an url.
+* `wordcloud` : Used to create word clouds with the article text.

 After installing the `NLTK` library you must run the following command to install the tokenizers.